Chapter 1a: “Essentials of Geography”

 - Some systems are in metastable equilibrium.
 In this case, an event has occurred which has dramatically changed a system, but then the system has stabilized at a new level.
 The system goes from level of steady-state equilibrium to another level of steady-state equilibrium.

-An example in the Endowment Lands would be the deliberate planting of specific tree species.
-Naturally occurring species are replaced with new species and a new “normal” is established, different than before.
+- An example in the Endowment Lands would be the introduction of a new bird species.
+For instance, starlings are not native to North America.
+They were introduced by European settlers.
+As a result of this change, naturally occurring species are replaced with new species and a new “normal” is established, different than before.

 - Some systems continually change over time as a distinctive trend – dynamic equilibrium.
 This refers to a situation where there is constant, ongoing change.
 The system never stays the same.

-For example, the amount of carbon dioxide in the atmosphere (atmospheric CO2) appears to constantly and consistently increasing.
+- For example, the amount of carbon dioxide in the atmosphere (atmospheric CO2) is constantly and consistently increasing.
 This is one of the culprits implicated in global warming.
+This has consequences for ecosystems like Arctic sea ice.
+As temperatures warm, sea ice decreases.
+As the ice decreases (which is highly reflective of solar radiation), temperatures increase further, resulting in further melting, further temperature increases, etc., etc.

 - These states of equilibrium highlight the importance of feedback mechanisms.
 Feedback refers to the fact that when one component of a natural system is changed, other components often change in response.
 Components of systems are interrelated.
 Feedback refers to the response various components make to change.
 We are familiar with feedback … when you write an exam your instructor marks it – feedback – that feedback may change your study habits (or not!).